ZichooleLongGui/enterprise/README.md

 - smart routing
 - instrumentation
 - performance tuned
-- config reloading
+- plugin loading

-- dynamic plugin loading
+- **Dynamic Config** - Load config from environment variables, flags and a config file, all integrated into one interface.
+Config is merged, watched and reloaded as it changes.

 ## Pricing